 At its October 2016 meeting, the Section initiated Draft Addendum I to Amendment 3 of the Atlantic Herring FMP to consider alternative management measures in order to improve the performance of the Area 1A fishery.
-The proposed effort controls are designed to control the rate of Area 1A catch so the seasonal quota can be spread throughout the entirety of a trimester, specifically Trimester 2.
+The additional effort controls should be designed to control the rate of Area 1A catch so the seasonal quota can be spread throughout the entirety of each trimester.
 Prior to each trimester, Section members from states adjacent to Area 1A (Maine, New Hampshire and Massachusetts), with input from stakeholders, have met to set the number of consecutive landings days per week via a Days Out Meeting.
 Fishery managers adapt these measures each year to provide herring between June and December, when demand for lobster bait is high and fishermen can sell their herring catch for premium value.